akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her father was often in the doorway of the chamber, watching, his great warrior’s hands hanging useless at his sides.
 He tried to help with carrying her outdoors, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.

-“Tend the fire, Harold.
-Beatrice will stay with me.”
+“Tend the fire for me, Harold.
+Beatrice will stay here.”

 And he would go, the soft rhythm of snoring soon drifting from his chair by the hearth.
 Only years later would Beatrice understand: her mother was telling Father to rest, and that he needed to care for himself now.